tl-its-umich-edu/my-learning-analytics/README.md

 ## Testing

+The application currently uses two frameworks for front-end testing: [Cypress](https://www.cypress.io/) and [Jest](https://jestjs.io/).
+There are plans to implement back-end tests in the future.

 ### Cypress Testing

+Some front-end tests are implemented using the [Cypress framework](https://www.cypress.io/).

  For running cypress tests locally, it is essential that you have Myla instance running locally.
 Launch Myla from the browser go to the admin view and add user called `donald07` with password `root`.
 Get the latest depersonalized datadump